kellabhuvana2005/23WH1A6638/notification-system-design.md

  ------> The suggestion given by another developer in creating indexes is a efficient advice

  QUERY

   SELECT * FROM  notifications WHERE notification_type(SELECT * FROM notifications ORDER BY Placements DESC LIMIT 7);

+Stage 4
+ If the database is getting overwhelmed then I would suggest to perform normalization which removes duplicate data so that number of data present gets reduced and doesnt get overwhelmed